Ruang-Opini/Cloud-Backend-Service/README.md

     --api=your-sentiment-api-name --api-config=your-new-sentiment-config \
     --location=us-central1 --project=$PROJECT_ID

-### Last, the gateway links then used by Android-client for getting the results and datas.
+### Last, the gateway links then used by Android app for getting the results and datas.